Defining Application

 Next Steps

-After defining your application in Studio:
+After defining the application in Studio:

 - Add to Playlist - Deploy to devices